 (b) any other equipment required under that Part.

-(2) A person must not drive a road vehicle transporting a placard load if the person knows, or ought reasonably to know, that the equipment for the road vehicle mentioned in subregulation (1) —
+(2) A person must not drive a road vehicle transporting a placard load if the person knows, or ought reasonably to know —

-(a) is not stowed in accordance with the ADG Code Part 12; or
+(a) that a fire extinguisher with which the vehicle is equipped under subregulation (1) has not been inspected or tested in accordance with —

+(i) the ADG Code Part 12; and

+(ii) AS 1851—2005, Maintenance of fire protection systems and equipment;

+or

-(b) has not been inspected or tested in accordance with that Part; or
+(b) that a portable warning device with which the vehicle is equipped under subregulation (1) has not been inspected or tested in accordance with the ADG Code Part 12; or

-(c) is not in good repair or proper working order.
+(c) that any fire extinguisher, portable warning device, or other equipment, with which the vehicle is equipped under subregulation (1) is not in good repair or proper working order; or

+(d) that any fire extinguisher, portable warning device, or other equipment, with which the vehicle is equipped under subregulation (1) is not stowed in accordance with the ADG Code Part 12.

 Penalty: a fine of $3 000.

+[Regulation 165 amended in Gazette 22 Jun 2010 p.
+2735.]

 Part 13 — Procedures during transport

 Division 1 — Immobilised and stopped vehicles